Rage, the Flower Thrower

 Address: Ash Salon Street, Bethlehem, West Bank

 The facial expression and the man’s posture in the mural tellingly suggest that there is a violent intent.
-However, by substituting a rock, or a Molotov cocktail or a bomb with a bouquet, Banksy advocates for peace instead of violence.
+However, by substituting a rock, a Molotov cocktail or a bomb with a bouquet, Banksy advocates for peace instead of violence.
 The location itself is prominent to the message behind the image.

 Many associated this mural with those events, but it can also be inspired by the violent unrest in the Middle East.
-However, Banksy is a known pacifist and anti-war; several events could have influenced the mural.
+However, Banksy is known to be a pacifist and an anti-war activist; several events could have influenced the mural.

-The bouquet in this image symbolizes, in addition to peace, life, and love may also be associated with the commemoration of lost lives during the old era religious conflict.
+The bouquet in this image symbolizes, in addition to peace, life, and love may also be associated with the commemoration of lost lives during the old era of religious conflict.
 The piece is an excellent example of Banksy’s use of art to convey messages of social significance.